savoury1/ubuntu-rolling/README.md

 #### Overall Procedure

-* Install Xenial-based system of choice (or backup existing Xenial-based install if wanting to enhance current system), though Linux Mint 18.1 Serena MATE is a recommended starting point due these procedures being created on that distribution
+* Install Xenial-based system of choice (or backup existing Xenial-based install if wanting to enhance current system), though Linux Mint 18.1 Serena MATE is a recommended starting point due these procedures being created on that distribution.

-* Run `enhanced-packages-serena` (or `enhanced-packages-xenial` if using a Xenial-based distro other than Serena MATE) script to create a handful of useful custom packages that fix certain issues after the enhancement process
+* Run `enhanced-packages-serena` (or `enhanced-packages-xenial` if using a Xenial-based distro other than Serena MATE) script to create a handful of useful custom packages that fix certain issues after the enhancement process.

-* Run `enhancements-serena` (or `enhancements-xenial`) script to install various PPAs, upgrade various system components with Xenial versions and then call `enhancements-1st-run` (which installs about new 3,000 packages with one apt command)
+* Run `enhancements-serena` (or `enhancements-xenial`) script to install various PPAs, upgrade various system components with Xenial versions and then call `enhancements-1st-run` (which installs about new 3,000 packages with one apt command).

-* Customize and modify the plain text package list files when needed, to choose required packages from newer Ubuntu series (paying attention to package inter-dependencies)
+* Customize and modify the plain text package list files when needed, to choose required packages from newer Ubuntu series (paying attention to package inter-dependencies).

 * After customizing the package list files, run `enhance-scripts-make` to create a script `enhance-all` that can then be run periodically to keep all the selected packages from newer series up-to-date!